Democrats from the West push update of 150-year-old federal mining law - NewsBreak

 Tuesday, the 150th anniversary of President Ulysses S. Grant’s signing of the General Mining Act of 1872, Grijalva, Heinrich and California Democratic Rep. Alan Lowenthal said those bills were necessary to provide an overdue update to the mining law.

-“We’re living in a completely different world than we were 150 years ago,” Grijalva said at a press conference.
+“We’re living in a completely different world than we were 150 years ago,” Grijalva said at a news conference.

 Under the law, miners have been able to operate “without any semblance of accountability,” Grijalva said.